netdata/netdata/collectors/charts.d.plugin/apache/README.md

  - total accesses (incremental value, rendered as requests/s)
  - total bandwidth (incremental value, rendered as bandwidth/s)
- - requests per second (this appears to be calculated by apache as an average for its lifetime, while the one calculated by netdata using the total accesses counter is real-time)
+ - requests per second (this appears to be calculated by apache as an average for its lifetime, while the one calculated by Netdata using the total accesses counter is real-time)
  - bytes per second (average for the lifetime of the apache server)
  - bytes per request (average for the lifetime of the apache server)
  - workers by status (`busy` and `idle`)